darrenjhsu/darrenjhsu.github.io/broadcasting-and-numba.md

 Note: If the system size (number of water and protein atoms) grow, the difference in speed between Approach 5 and 5+1 becomes smaller as the former is starting to use all CPU resources for that increasingly large calculation.

 Note 2: Another way of doing this problem is to use a kd-tree (`scipy.spatial.cKDTree`) whose speed is similar to Approach 5.
 However, my original goal is to find the closest distance to van der Waals (vdW) surfaces (some element-specific radii from the atom center), so kd-tree is not a good way to do so.
-In these approaches, we can calculate that distance by subtracting vdW distances from the `dist`.
+In these approaches, we can calculate that distance by subtracting vdW radii from the `dist`.

 [back](./)